Ogbono soup

-The ground ogbono seeds are used as a thickener, and give the soup a black coloration.
-Besides seeds, water and palm oil, it typically contains meat and/or fish seasonings such as chili pepper, leaf vegetables and other vegetables.
+The ground ogbono seeds are used as a thickener, and give the soup a black or brown coloration.
+Besides seeds, water and palm oil, it typically contains meat and/or fish seasonings such as chili pepper, salt, crayfish, leaf vegetables and other vegetables.
 Typical leaf vegetables include bitterleaf and celosia.
-Typical other vegetables include tomatoes and okra.
-Typical seasonings include chiles, onions, and iru (fermented locust beans).
-Typical meats include beef, goat, fish, chicken, bush meat, shrimp, or crayfish.
+Typical vegetables include tomatoes and okra.
+Typical seasonings include chiles, onions, boullion cubes (Maggi in Nigerian parlance), and iru (fermented locust beans).
+Typical meats include beef, goat, fish, chicken, bushmeat, shrimp, or crayfish.

+For individual preferences, ogbono soup can be cooked together with egusi; it can also be cooked together with okra.
+These methods are likely ways to make the soup thicker and spicier.

-It can be eaten with fufu, or with pounded yam.
+It can be eaten with fufu, semo, wheat swallow, with pounded yam, or the processed and fried garri.
 In other countries the soup may be available in packaged prepared form in some markets that specialize in Western African foods.
 Ogbono soup has a mucilaginous draw texture, similar to okra soup.